Skip to main content

 The Broader Genetic Orchestra

 While the Androgen Receptor holds a primary role, it does not act alone.
-Your body’s response to is orchestrated by a number of genetic factors that regulate the lifecycle of the hormone itself.
+Your body’s response to testosterone therapy is orchestrated by a number of genetic factors that regulate the lifecycle of the hormone itself.
 These ancillary genes determine how testosterone is processed, converted, and transported throughout your system.
 Understanding their function provides a more complete picture of your unique endocrine environment.

 Key Genetic Modulators